 Determination and competitiveness are the main qualities that define Mick Schumacher – characteristics that he demonstrated in 2018, when he won the FIA Formula 3 European Championship Title.
 Mick made his Formula 2 debut with Prema Racing on the Bahrain International Circuit in 2019.

 Since the very beginning, Mick has consciously earned his spurs through hard work and perseverance, proving his rightful place in the sport.
 He has a talented past as a kart driver under his mother’s name, Betsch.
 In 2014, he was runner-up at the Karting World, European and German Championships, this time under the name of Mick Junior.
 2015 saw Schumacher’s transition to ADAC Formula 4, the German federation of automobile clubs, at Van Amersfoort Racing, then as part of Prema Powerteam the following year.
 He finished second at the 2016 German championship and competed simultaneously in the Italian Formula 4 championships where despite not participating in all races he also came in second.

 The next year, Mick made the move to Formula 3 before sealing the deal in 2018 at the European championships.

-Mick has all he needs to reach the highest echelons of Formula 1 and to give the crowds in the stands the chance to chant once more the name of Schumacher.
+F1 driver today, Mick has all it takes to reach the highest echelons and to continue giving the crowds in the stands the chance to chant once more the name of Schumacher.